Found 2 events matching "1889 "

-Former slave begins 50 year career at university
+Former slave began 50 year career at university

-An early female African American employee of the university was "Aunt" Ellen McGuire, who began working at NC State in 1889.
+An early female African American employee of the university was Ellen McGuire, who began working at NC State in 1889.
 McGuire worked at State for 50 years, retiring in 1939.
 According to a 1939 Technician article, McGuire was born into slavery on a North Carolina plantation.
-Although McGuire maintained many responsibilities while the College employed her, she spent much of her time working in the infirmary.
+Although McGuire maintained many responsibilities during the time she was employed by the college, she spent her last 31 years working in the infirmary.

 D. H. Hill, Jr., First Librarian

 Daniel Harvey Hill, Jr., the library namesake, began his career at North Carolina Agricultural and Mechanical College (now NCSU) upon its opening in 1889.
 He engaged in the common nineteenth-century practice of serving as both a professor (of English) and the college librarian, the institution’s first.
 This responsibility was not a major burden, as the early library occupied only a reading room in the Main Building (later Holladay Hall).
 For the first ten years of the college, Hill ordered all books and supervised the student assistants.
 Due to his scholarly interests, the early collection was dominated by the humanities and history, despite the agricultural and mechanical focus of the school.
 In 1908 Hill became president of the college.